isamplesorg/metadata/README.md

 # metadata

+Defines the core metadata model for iSamples.

+The isamplescore.yml file defines the iSamples core model in linkml.

 Collation of metadata examples and notes for the project

 - background:  contains diagrams and information about some existing models that include metadata for samples; files are organized broadly by domain.